CoinFlip Logo

 Joey PrebysJoey Prebys

-As Bitcoin and other cryptocurrencies continue to rise in popularity, people have begun to apply the technology behind our favorite coins to something other than finance.
-Blockchain technology has found a place in gaming, art, celebrities, sports; you name it — there is probably an NFT out there for it.
+As Bitcoin and other cryptocurrencies continue to rise in popularity, people have begun to apply the technology behind popular coins and tokens to something other than finance.
+Blockchain technology has found a place in gaming, art, celebrities, sports; and every other market where unique items or ideas can be bought and sold.

 What is an NFT?

-Most NFTs are built based on Ethereum blockchain standards that make it easy for software developers to create NFTs and ensure they are compatible with the broader ecosystem.
-If you are purchasing an NFT on the Ethereum blockchain, you must buy with ETH and pay the required gas fees
+Most NFTs are built based on Ethereum blockchain standards (mainly ERC-721) because it’s easy to use and offers compatibility with the broad and popular Ethereum ecosystem.
+If you are purchasing an NFT on the Ethereum blockchain or a blockchain closely related to Ethereum, you must pay the required gas fees in ether, so it’s a good idea to have some ETH on hand when you enter the marketplace.

 While NFTs use the same technology as cryptocurrencies, they are not the same.
 One bitcoin is virtually the same as any other bitcoin, meaning bitcoin is fungible or is easily replaced with another identical item.
 NFTs are non-fungible, meaning they are not interchangeable because no two NFTs are identical.
 Each token has different attributes encoded into it on the blockchain.

-The best way to think about an NFTs is like a concert ticket — most concert tickets look the same, but the barcode on the ticket contains specific information that is unique to the purchaser, the date of the event, the venue, etc. This data makes it impossible for all concert tickets to be transferred or exchanged interchangeably.
-Some ticket companies even require you to use their software to digitally transfer concert tickets when selling, eliminating the risk of being sold fake tickets.
+The best way to think about an NFTs is like a concert ticket — most concert tickets look the same, but the barcode on the ticket contains specific information that is unique to the purchaser, the date of the event, the venue, etc. This data makes it impossible for a Kid Rock ticket in the nosebleeds to be exchanged for front-row seats at Taylor Swift.

 CyptoKitties is one of the first uses of NFTs.
 In this blockchain-based game, you can purchase, collect, breed, and sell virtual cats with each CryptoKitty uniquely coded on the blockchain.